OpenC3/cosmos/docs.openc3.com/docs/configuration/accessors.md

 #### Telemetry

 Using the JSON Accessor for [telemetry definitions](telemetry) only requires the use of [KEY](command#key) to pull values from the JSON data.
-Note that the KEY values are the [JSONPath](https://en.wikipedia.org/wiki/JSONPath) to access the values.
+Note that the KEY values use [JSONPath](https://en.wikipedia.org/wiki/JSONPath).

 ```ruby
 TELEMETRY JSON JSONTLM BIG_ENDIAN "JSON Accessor Telemetry"